artsandmetaphysics/goodlifeodyssey/notes/the-hebrew-bible.md

 ---
 title: >
-  "The Old Testament"
+  The Old Testament
 description: >
-  Notes on "The Old Testament"
+  Notes on The Old Testament
 type: note
 ---